Understanding the Solo 401(k): A Comprehensive Guide for the Self-Employed

 You can set up a solo 401(k) at any financial institution or broker that administers 401(k) plans.
 Be sure to check for any application or maintenance fees, as some providers may levy these.
 Once you have set your contribution levels and your plan is running, you’ll need to keep accurate records of any transactions, for tax reporting.
 This is particularly true if your fund has a balance of over $250,000, if you make a loan or withdrawal from it, or if you terminate it.

-Remember that if you want to make a contribution for this year to lower your tax liability, you must establish your plan by December 31 and make your contribution by the end of the calendar year.
+Remember that if you want to contribute for this year to lower your tax liability, you must establish your plan by December 31 and make your contribution by the end of the calendar year.

 Contribution deadlines and reporting